genome-spy/genome-spy/docs/grammar/data/dynamic.md

 }
 ```

-## Axis and genome ticks

 ## Indexed FASTA

-Indexed FASTA files enable fast random access to a reference sequence.
-The
+The `"indexedFasta"` source enable fast random access to a reference sequence.
-`"indexedFasta"` source loads the sequence as three consecutive chuncks that
+It loads the sequence as three consecutive chuncks that cover and flank the
-cover and flank the currently visible region (domain), allowing the user to
+currently visible region (domain), allowing the user to rapidly pan the view.
-rapidly pan the view.
-The chunks are provided as data objects with the following
+The chunks are provided as data objects with the following fields: `chrom`
-fields: `chrom` (string), `start` (integer), and `sequence` (string).
-The
+(string), `start` (integer), and `sequence` (a string of bases).
-`sequence` field contains the sequence of the window as a string of nucleotides.

 ### Parameters